Get Creative with Data from Past Challenges

 Watch the video below to learn how to the Challenges work.
 If you want to play with past NASA data in JS9-4L, details of the NASA Data Challenge will probably be most useful to you.

 What can astrophotography tell you about the dust lanes in distant nebulae or the stellar winds shooting from starburst galaxies?
 Watch videos of experts discussing the most exciting features of targets from past Astrophoto Challenges, and what you can learn about these targets through different wavelengths.
 All of the NASA image files that the experts discuss are available for you to work with in the Challenges Archive of JS9-4L.

 M82 is nicknamed the Cigar Galaxy.
 Its distorted shape is due to its proximity to its glamorous twin, M81.
 The gravity of M81 has twisted and distorted M82, turning it into a "starburst galaxy."
 Inside vast choking dust clouds, thousands of giant hot stars are being made, and the winds generated by the white-hot stars are blowing fountains of gas out of the galaxy.
 As new stars are born, other giant stars are dying in supernova explosions, making the Cigar Galaxy a spectacular cosmic firecracker!
 What do you see more of in your OWN image—hot, glowing gas, or dark, shadowy dust clouds?

 Whirlpool Galaxysummer 2019

 A beautiful face-on spiral galaxy, the Whirlpool's spiral pattern was first seen and sketched in 1845.
 At first, it was unclear whether astronomers were looking at a whole city of stars a long way off, or simply one nearby star and its newly formed planetary system.
 Can you see the small companion galaxy that is interacting with the larger spiral?

-When does this season end?
+When did this season end?

-The season will end on .
+The season ended on .

 What about past seasons?